econia-labs/econia-v5/src/python/hooks/README.md

 ## Running the python formatters

-Since our `pre-commit` hooks generally avoid making changes in place during the `pre-commit` hook suite, you may need to make manual changes to your files to pass the checks.
+Since our `pre-commit` hooks generally avoid making changes in place during the `pre-commit` hook suite, you may need to make changes to your python files to pass the checks.

-If your checks fail due to formatting or linting for python files, you can easily make necessary changes with our formatting script:
+Some of these changes may require you to make manual changes, but if they are issues with formatting and linting, you can easily fix a large portion of them by running our formatting script:

 ```shell
 ./src/sh/python-lint/format.sh